Gmail to Notion Integration: 4 Ways to Connect Gmail and Notion

 Pros

-- Flexible trigger conditions — match on virtually any email attribute
+- Flexible trigger conditions

-- Chain multiple actions — save to Notion, then send a Slack message, then log to a spreadsheet
+- Chain multiple actions: save to Notion, then send a Slack message, then log to a spreadsheet

 Cons

-When to Use It
+When to use it

-Gmail to Notion: Method Comparison
+Gmail to Notion: method comparison

-Here's how the four methods stack up side by side:
+Here's how the four methods stack up:

 | Feature | Gmail Add-on | Email Forwarding | Notion Mail | Zapier/Make |